phetsims/fourier-making-waves/doc/model.md

 The **Wave Packet** screen is quite different from the other screens, but is still built on the same underlying mathematics.

-The Fourier series can be varied by changing 'Component Spacing', which in turn changes the number of components.
+The Fourier Series can be varied by changing 'Component Spacing', which in turn changes the number of components.
 The wave packet can also be adjusted by changing its center and width.
 The underlying equations for computing the component waveforms are the same as those used in the others screens, found in [getAmplitudeFunction.js](https://github.com/phetsims/fourier-making-waves/blob/master/js/common/model/getAmplitudeFunction.js)